Why Inbound Marketing?

 How Do You Create Content for Inbound Marketing?

 The content itself can take many forms.
 A company blog is a great way to share detailed stories or updates.
-The myriad social media platforms connect with people when they're looking to be entertained, so posting funny videos or pictures that draw attention to a certain aspect of your business creatively is a fantastic way to draw people in.
+The myriad social media platforms connect with people when they want to be entertained.
+So, posting funny videos or pictures that draw attention to a certain aspect of your business creatively is a fantastic way to draw people in.

 Content marketing is fundamentally about educating customers; it's also an opportunity to be creative and craft an experience that will delight them personally, make them subscribe/follow you and your business, and, most importantly, make them customers for life.
 If you're really good, they may even tell their friends!